docker/docs/docker-for-mac/index.md

 Advanced settings are:

-**CPUs**: By default, Docker for Mac is set to use half the number of processors available on the host machine.
+**CPUs**: By default, Docker Desktop for Mac is set to use half the number of processors available on the host machine.
 To increase processing power, set this to a higher number;
 to decrease, lower the number.

-**Memory**: By default, Docker for Mac is set to use `2` GB runtime memory, allocated from the total available memory on your Mac.
+**Memory**: By default, Docker Desktop for Mac is set to use `2` GB runtime memory, allocated from the total available memory on your Mac.
 To increase RAM, set this to a higher number;
 to decrease it, lower the number.